 This course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
 Students will employ spatial concepts and landscape analysis to examine socioeconomic organization and its environmental consequences.
 They will also learn about the methods and tools geographers use in their science and practice.
+Prerequisite(s): None

-Advanced Placement (AP) Psychology Grade 1
+Advanced Placement (AP) Psychology Grade 12 only

-The AP Psychology course is designed to introduce students to the systematic and scientific study of behavior and mental processes of human beings and other animals.
+Psychology course is designed to introduce students to the systematic and scientific study of behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They will also learn about the ethics and methods psychologists use in their science and practice.
 All students are expected to take the College Board's AP Psychology exam at their own expense.

-Prerequisite(s): B- or higher in previous honors or AP social studies or humanities course, A- in previous social studies or humanities course.
 Psychology is not a requirement for AP Psychology.

+Prerequisite(s): B- or higher in previous honors or AP social studies or humanities course, A- in previous social studies or humanities course